hobby-dev/udm/readme.md

 # Usage
 0. Put your UDP application servers inside secure network
-1. Place (cheap) boxes with udp_filtering_proxy instances facing clients (world)
+1. Place (cheap) boxes with udm_proxy instances facing clients (world)
-2. Each udp_filtering_proxy instance serves only one UDP application server
+2. Each udm_proxy instance serves only one UDP application server
 3. Use more instances to better utilize CPU / network
 4. configure your system limits properly (each client consumes 1 socket FD + some memory)